 “a Western with costumes…I didn’t approach it as a classic.
 The dueling was pure choreography and the fights are pure Western stuff.”

-And speaking of those swashbuckling sword fighting sequences, Gene Kelly’s flashy moves and daring feats may be familiar to you whether you’ve seen The Three Musketeers or not: his acrobatic fighting towards the end of the film was lifted straight from The Three Musketeers and used in 1952’s Singin’ in the Rain as the dueling shots in the Lockwood and Lamont silent film The Royal Rascal.
+And speaking of those swashbuckling sword fight sequences, Gene Kelly’s flashy moves and daring feats are most likely familiar to you, whether you’ve seen The Three Musketeers or not: his acrobatic fighting towards the end of The Three Musketeers was lifted straight from the film, and used in 1952’s Singin’ in the Rain for the dueling shots in the Lockwood and Lamont silent film, The Royal Rascal.

 Lana Turner: MGM’s Biggest Star

-By the time The Three Musketeers began filming at the beginning of 1948, Lana Turner was a huge star.
-So big, in fact, that her mere presence in a film meant big bucks to MGM (her studio), as well as accolades for her leading men!
-According to Lana’s daughter Cheryl in Lana: The Memories, The Myths, The Movies [aff. link],
+By the time The Three Musketeers started filming at the beginning of 1948, Lana Turner was a huge star.
+So big, in fact, that her mere presence in a film meant big box office for Lana’s studio, MGM, as well as accolades for her leading men.
+According to Lana’s daughter Cheryl [aff. link]: